pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 Contextual data that are structured and consistent can be more easily understood and processed by both humans and computers, and can be more easily aggregated and reused for different types of analyses.
-Therefore, this specification is implementable via a collection template, as well as an array of protocols and tools to support the harmonisation and submission of sequence data and contextual information to public repositories.
+Therefore, this specification is implementable via a contextual data template package: containing collection template, reference guide, controlled vocabulary and mapping to existing standards, as well as an array of protocols and tools to support the harmonisation and submission of sequence data and contextual information to public repositories.
 The specification and all of the supporting materials are freely available in this repository.